Austria's COVID-19 infections leap as nation awaits new restrictions

 Friday's official tally of 5,627 was a jump from Thursday's 4,453, itself a record high, suggesting the conservative-led government is running out of time to bring the numbers under control.
 The peak here of the first wave in March was 1,050.

-Chancellor Sebastian Kurz said on Thursday that hospitals would be stretched beyond capacity at around 6,000 daily infections.

-Kurz, who has repeatedly said an economically damaging second lockdown would be a last resort, is scheduled to announce new restrictions on Saturday.
+Chancellor Sebastian Kurz, who has said hospitals would be stretched beyond capacity at around 6,000 daily infections, will announce new restrictions on Saturday afternoon.
+He has said an economically damaging second lockdown would be a last resort, but Austrian media reported tough measures in the works.

-Austria’s current anti-coronavirus measures are relatively loose - bars, restaurants and theatres remain open in the country of almost 9 million.

-“The dramatically rising infection numbers in Austria and many European countries will require restrictions on public life and also affect the domestic economy,” the Finance Ministry said in a statement, adding that it was working on additional economic aid measures.
+“The dramatically rising infection numbers in Austria and many European countries will require restrictions on public life and also affect the domestic economy,” the Finance Ministry said in a statement, adding that it was working on additional economic aid measures to save jobs and keep companies afloat.

-The government has a 50 billion euro ($59.1 billion) package of measures in place for this year and next, roughly half of which has been disbursed or approved for payment, Finance Ministry figures from this month show.

-It has not spelled out the new measures but said its focus was on saving jobs and ensuring the “survival” of companies.
+Austria’s current anti-coronavirus measures are relatively loose - bars, restaurants and theatres remain open.

+Several Austrian media reported on Friday evening that a curfew from 8 p.m. to 6 a.m. was planned, albeit with exceptions allowed for those going to work or simply exercising outdoors.

 Reporting by Francois Murphy; editing by Alison Williams and Jason Neely